2026-27 FAFSA Student Aid Index (SAI) Calculator

 • For property owners, depreciation of the property is allowed by the IRS to offset rental income but is not allowed by CSS Profile for financial aid eligibility.

 In each of these cases, these amounts are added back to the taxable income to calculate the income used in the financial aid evaluation.
-The result can be a larger amount of income included for evaluating need-based financial aid through the CSS Profile versus the FAFSA.
+The result can be that a larger amount of income is included for evaluating need-based financial aid through the CSS Profile versus the FAFSA.

 Parent Income Included in the FAFSA and CSS Profile